-An urgent objective of the EU Directive 2002/96/EC is to minimize the disposal of WEEE together with unsorted municipal waste and to achieve a high level of separate collection and recycling of WEEE.
-Electronic equipment may contain substances that are harmful to the environment and human health and should in no case be disposed of together with household waste.
+A primary objective of EU Directive 2002/96/EC is to minimize the disposal of WEEE together with unsorted municipal waste and to achieve a high level of separate collection and recycling of WEEE.
+Electronic equipment may contain substances that are harmful to the environment and human health and should never be disposed of with household waste.

 WEEE / ElektroG

-The WEEE Directive (Waste of Electrical and Electronic Equipment) is the EU Directive 2002/96/EC on the reduction of the increasing amount of electronic waste from electrical and electronic equipment that is no longer used.
-The aim is to avoid, reduce and dispose of the increasing quantities of electronic waste in an environmentally sound manner through extended producer responsibility.
+The WEEE Directive (Waste of Electrical and Electronic Equipment) is the EU Directive 2002/96/EC on the reduction of the increasing amount of electronic waste from electrical and electronic equipment that is no longer in use.
+The aim is to avoid, reduce and dispose of the increasing quantities of electronic waste in an environmentally friendly manner through extended producer responsibility.

-The Electrical and Electronic Equipment Act (ElektroG) contains a large number of requirements for handling electrical and electronic equipment.
-The most important ones are compiled here (manufacturer information according to §19a ElektroG):
+The Electrical and Electronic Equipment Act (ElektroG) contains a large number of requirements for the handling of electrical and electronic equipment.
+The most important ones are summarized here (manufacturer information according to §19a ElektroG):

-- Electrical and electronic equipment that has become waste is referred to as old equipment.
-Owners of old equipment must dispose of it separately from unsorted municipal waste.
+- Electrical and electronic appliances that have become waste are referred to as old appliances.
+Owners of old appliances must dispose of them separately from unsorted municipal waste.
 In particular, old appliances do not belong in household waste, but in special collection and return systems.

-As a rule, owners of WEEE must separate spent batteries and accumulators that are not enclosed in the WEEE, as well as lamps that can be removed from the WEEE without damaging it, from the WEEE before handing it over to a collection point.
-This does not apply if WEEE is prepared for reuse with the participation of a public waste management authority.
+As a rule, owners of waste appliances must separate waste batteries and accumulators that are not enclosed by the waste appliance, as well as lamps that can be removed from the waste appliance without destroying them, from the waste appliance before handing them in at a collection point.
+This does not apply if waste appliances are prepared for reuse with the participation of a public waste management authority.

-- To provide opportunities for the return of end-of-life equipment, we work with several qualified recycling companies.
-If a device manufactured by us has become an old device and you would like to return it, please contact: https://www.take-e-way.de/leistungen/elektrogesetz-weee-elektrog/b2b-altgeraete-ruecknahme-entsorgung/ and fill out the questionnaire.
+- We work together with several qualified recycling companies to create opportunities for returning old appliances.
+If an appliance manufactured by us has become an old appliance and you would like to return it, please contact: https://www.take-e-way.de/leistungen/elektrogesetz-weee-elektrog/b2b-altgeraete-ruecknahme-entsorgung/ and fill out the questionnaire.